montilab/yQTLpipeline/README.md

 An example is provided as `N2-acetyl,N6-methyllysine_Example.rds`.

 ### 7\.2 Manhattan and Miami plots
-Select a phenotype in the dropdown menu, specify the significance p-value threshold, and provide a list of SNP to highlight in the plots (optional).
+Select a phenotype from the dropdown menu, specify the significance p-value threshold, and optionally provide a list of SNPs to highlight in the plots.
 ![image](./vignette/figs/pic2_mht.png)
 ![image](./vignette/figs/pic3_miami.png)

 ### 7\.3 Genotype-Phenotype boxplot
-First, upload a GDS file, and a phenotype file in RDS or CSV format.
+First, upload a GDS file and a phenotype file in RDS or CSV format.
 Specify a variant from the "annotation/id" entry in the GDS file.
 Click "Retrieve Data".
-If successful, a new drop-down menu and plotting button will appear.
+If successful, a new dropdown menu and plotting button will appear.
 For example, you can use 'data/gds/chr_1.gds' for the GDS file and 'data/pheno_file.csv' for the phenotype file.
 Select variant '1:1000156'.
-Second, select a phenotype from the new drop-down menu and click "Plot Boxplot".
+Second, select a phenotype from the new dropdown menu and click "Plot Boxplot".
 ![image](./vignette/figs/pic6_box3.png)

 ### 7\.4 Network of variants and phenotypes
 QTL results consist of multiple phenotypes and variants.
 Therefore, we offer an option to visualize the associations as a network.
 For example, upload `Network_Example.rds` to the "Choose QTL result" file input at the top.
 Next, select a p-value threshold and MAC (minor allele count) threshold, and plot the network.
-Since genetic variants are oftentimes in high linkage disequilibrium (LD) with each other, only the top variant in each chromosome will be included.
+Since genetic variants are often in high linkage disequilibrium (LD) with each other, only the top variant in each chromosome will be included.

 ![image](./vignette/figs/pic7_nw.png)